 Study Abroad in South Africa

-The UMass College of Social & Behavioral Sciences (SBS) is pleased to announce a new study abroad opportunity at the University of Cape Town (UCT) in South Africa.
-This seven-week program will earn you a semester's worth of UMass credits (13-15) in disciplines such as Political Science, History, Economics, and Sociology.
+The UMass College of Social & Behavioral Sciences (SBS) and the International Programs Office are pleased to announce the 2019 University of Cape Town (UCT) and UMass Summer School in South Africa.
+This seven-week program will earn you a semester's worth of UMass credits (12-14) in disciplines such as Political Science, History, Communication, and Sociology.
 Courses will be taught by both UMass and UCT professors and you'll be studying alongside students from Africa, Asia, and the Pacific in this immersive experience.

 And it will cost less than being at UMass for a semester!

 The total cost for the program (including tuition, airfare, housing, and food) is thousands of dollars less than a semester of in-state tuition and on-campus housing at UMass!